Oztheproblem/mlflow/README.md

 3. Learned about **model lifecycle management** and MLflow’s upcoming migration from _stages_ → _tags_.
 4. Reinforced the concept of continuous delivery — pushing the best model forward while maintaining full version history.

-### 🏁 Output Example

-⚙️ Lesson 12 — Serving & Live Predictions
+### ⚙️ Lesson 12 — Serving & Live Predictions
-🎯 Goal

-Deploy the best model from the registry and interact with it in real time.
+Goal: Deploy the best model from the registry and interact with it in real time.

-This lesson introduced how to serve the registered model as an API endpoint using MLflow and query it via Python to get live predictions.

-🧠 What I Did
+### 🔍 What I Did

-Served the model in Production mode using:

-mlflow models serve -m "models:/Lesson11_AutoPromoteModel/Production" --port 5001
+Served the model in Production mode using: mlflow models serve -m "models:/Lesson11_AutoPromoteModel/Production" --port 5001

-Created a script (predict_live.py) to send real-time data and receive predictions.
+Created a new script, predict_live.py, to send real-time data and receive predictions.

-Fixed input-format errors and matched the model’s 10 expected features.
+Fixed input-format errors and ensured the model received 10 expected features.

 Successfully received a live model prediction response:
 ✅ Model prediction: {'predictions': [174.03919371028604]}

-💡 Key Takeaways

-Learned how to deploy and serve a trained ML model locally.

-Understood the inference request format (JSON-based).

-Practiced real debugging from production-style model errors.

-Simulated real-world deployment workflows used in MLOps pipelines.

-⚙️ Lesson 12.5 — Logging Live Predictions into MLflow
-🎯 Goal

-Automatically log every live prediction (inputs, outputs, timestamp) into MLflow — mimicking real-world production monitoring.

-🧠 What I Did

-Integrated MLflow tracking inside predict_live.py.

-Logged all 10 features, prediction output, and timestamp as a new experiment: live_predictions_log

-Each live run now records:

-Input data (feature_1 → feature_10)

-Model prediction value

-Timestamp of the request

-💡 Key Takeaways
+### 💡 Key Takeaways

-Learned how to automate inference logging.
+Learned how to automate inference logging for real-time predictions.

 Reinforced traceability — which inputs led to which outputs.

-Gained observability — by visualizing prediction trends in MLflow UI.
+Added observability by visualizing prediction trends in the MLflow UI.

-Closed the loop on the entire ML lifecycle: from training → registry → serving → monitoring.
+Closed the loop on the full ML lifecycle: from training → registry → serving → monitoring.

-🔁 MLflow Lifecycle Overview
+### 🔁 MLflow Lifecycle Overview

-Here’s the full end-to-end flow of what I’ve built so far 👇
+Here’s the full end-to-end flow of what I’ve built so far 👇 ┌───────────────────────────────────────────────────────────────────┐ │ MLflow Lifecycle │ └───────────────────────────────────────────────────────────────────┘

-┌───────────────────────────────────────────────────────────────────┐
-│ MLflow Lifecycle │
-└───────────────────────────────────────────────────────────────────┘